-Opaque Nodes
+Opaque String Nodes

-Opaque (MXML_OPAQUE) nodes are created using the mxmlNewOpaque function.
+Opaque string (MXML_OPAQUE) nodes are created using the mxmlNewOpaque function.
 The mxmlGetOpaque function retrieves the opaque string pointer for a node.
 Opaque nodes are like string nodes but preserve all whitespace between nodes.

-Text Nodes
+Text String Nodes

-Text (MXML_TEXT) nodes are created using the mxmlNewText and mxmlNewTextf functions.
-Each text node consists of a text string and (leading) whitespace value - the mxmlGetText function retrieves the text string pointer and whitespace value for a node.
+Text string (MXML_TEXT) nodes are created using the mxmlNewText and mxmlNewTextf functions.
+Each text node consists of a single word string and (leading) whitespace value - the mxmlGetText function retrieves the string pointer and whitespace value for a node.